behu-kea/python-basics/topics/print-comments-errors-variables.md

 ### Exercise 4

 Create a variable that will contain your favourite color.
-Print out the color
+Print out the value/text of the variable